awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithSecurityGroups.md

 ## Associating a DB Security Group with a DB Instance<a name="USER_WorkingWithSecurityGroups.Associate"></a>

 You can associate a DB security group with a DB instance using the RDS console's **Modify** option, the `ModifyDBInstance` Amazon RDS API, or the AWS CLI `modify-db-instance` command\.

-For information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance and Using the Apply Immediately Parameter](Overview.DBInstance.Modifying.md)\.
+ For information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ## Authorizing Network Access to a DB Security Group from an IP Range<a name="USER_WorkingWithSecurityGroups.Authorizing"></a>